 Princesses of Wales by Deborah Fisher.
 Explores common themes in the reign of nine Welsh Princesses, from their evolving position in society to their role in the increasing importance of Wales within Britain.

 The Lord Rhys: Prince of Deheubarth by Roger Turvey.
-Rhys ap Gruffydd stands out among Welsh rulers because of his talent, vision, and insight.
-This biography emphasizes his significance in the history of medieval Wales.
-From Alibris.
+Rhys ap Gruffydd was an astute politician, a patron of the arts, and the architect of peaceful coexistence.

 National Redeemer: Owain Glyndwr in Welsh Tradition by Elissa R. Henken.
 A descendant of the princes of the Welsh kingdom of Powys, Glyndwr (also called Owain Ap Gruffudd or Owen Glendower) led a revolution against English rule in the 15th century.

 The Revolt of Owain Glyn Dwr by R. R. Davies.
-Written by a leading historian, this is the first scholarly book in over 50 years to present Owain and his revolt to a general audience.
+A scholarly book that presents Owain and his revolt to a general audience.

 A History of Wales by John Davies.
 Traces Welsh history from earliest times to the late 20th century.